LukeHackett/aws-certificated-security-speciality-study-notes/chapter-04/README.md

 ### AWS Config Rules: Remediation

 When AWS Config Rule executes a check the service can link the execution to a remediation action, if the resource is reported as being non-compliant.
 As part of the Config Rule configuration, you can point to an SSM Automation action already defined in your account, along with any parameters required to execute the automation, and execution retires.
 Additionally you can configure that the remediation action is executed immediately, or keep it for on-demand triggering - useful if you wanted to execute such changes during a change window.

+There are over 150 AWS Managed Config rule that can be used, or alternatively, you can create custom remediation actions using AWS Lambda Functions.

+Additionally AWS Config can execute an SSM document as part of it's remediation, for example AWS Config can monitor if any of the AWS account's IAM Access keys have expired, and if so, the SSM Document `AWSConfigRemediation-RevokeUnusedIAMUserCredentials` could be executed, which would disable the expired credentials.

+An SNS topic can be configured against AWS Config Rules to forward event to an Admin to review if a resource is no long compliant.

 ### Amazon EventBridge